TMG-NUDT/TMG-NUDT.github.io/_pages/about.md

 <div class='paper-box'><div class='paper-box-image'><div><img src='images/jack.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">
 **Jie Yu**
-Jie Yu obtained BS and PHD from National University of Defense Technology (NUDT) in 2005 and 2010 supervised by Prof. Huowang Chen and Prof. Zhoujun Li.
-He was a Post-graduate Internships in National University of Singapore supervised by Prof. Chang Ee-Chien during 2008-2009.
-Currently, he is a professor in NUDT.
+Jie Yu obtained his BS and PHD from the National University of Defense Technology (NUDT) in 2005 and 2010, supervised by Prof. Huowang Chen and Prof. Zhoujun Li.
+He was a Post-graduate intern at the National University of Singapore, supervised by Prof. Chang Ee-Chien during 2008-2009.
+Currently, he is a professor at NUDT.
 He focuses on system software, including security and performance in AI (mostly on NLP) and OS (mostly on Linux and Android).
 He has published more than 60 papers, including SIGCOMM, AAAI, ICSE, COLING, ICPP, SecureComm, ISPA etc.